iivanoo/covid-apps-observer/data/data_uk/reports/resources/md.your___4.01.08/report.md

 > Not working , dead app.
 Airtel provider<br> :date: __2020-08-07 12:26:46__

 > Acidity?
 You're a doctor app and you don't know what is acidity?<br> :date: __2020-08-03 19:06:33__

-> Was kind of liking the app but it reset itself 5 days into the 4 week programs so I lost all progress.
-Not starting again, clearly a bug needs to be fixed.<br> :date: __2020-08-01 10:45:32__